tim37021/Poor3DEngine/README.md

 This is the third engine made on my own.
 I refer to some of the existing engine on the Internet like Orge3D, Irrlicht, Torque3D and theBennyBox.

+This is an engine I write for exercise, there may be some weird and premuture code.

 If there are some bugs or unnecessary code feel free to report.

 Tim